-The Superannuation Complaints Tribunal is an independent dispute resolution body which deals with a diverse range of superannuation-related complaints and offers a free, 'user-friendly' alternative to the court system.
+The Superannuation Complaints Tribunal is an independent dispute resolution body which deals with a diverse range of superannuation-related complaints and offers a free, user-friendly alternative to the court system.

-The Tribunal is established by the Australian Government by the Superannuation (Resolution of Complaints) Act 1993 (Complaints Act).
+The Tribunal was established by the Australian Government by the Superannuation (Resolution of Complaints) Act 1993 (Complaints Act).
 The Tribunal's statutory functions require it to inquire into a complaint and try to resolve it by conciliation.
 If conciliation is unsuccessful, a formal review is undertaken by a panel of Tribunal members and a binding determination is issued.

 The kinds of personal information that we collect and hold